 Denis has also trained and worked as a performer and was a member of performance ensemble Gravity Feed and the Post Arrivalists.
 He has also performed with Japanese company Gekidan Kaitaisha in the Drifting View X in Tokyo.

-He holds a Master of Arts in photography and performance as well as a Master of Fine Arts in Time Based Arts from COFA, UNSW, where he also lectures in video art.
+He holds a Master of Arts in photography and performance as well as a Master of Fine Arts in Time Based Arts from COFA, UNSW, where he has previously lectured in video art.

 Program of Activity: Language, Polyethnic Nationalism and Sovereignty

 Through his professional development program, he will learn the French-based Mauritian Creole language and look at Mauritian Nationalism as a polyethnic inclusive model, as well as ideas of sovereignty with a focus on Mauritius’ current claim on the Chagos Islands in the International Court of Justice against Great Britain.